aesophor/wmderland/README.md

 <div align="center">
 <h3>Wmderland</h3>
 <img src="https://github.com/aesophor/Wmderland/raw/master/assets/scrot.jpg">
+Made during NTUOSC Hackathon 2018
 </div>

 ## Overview
 Heavily Inspired by [i3wm](https://github.com/i3/i3).
-Wmderland aims to simplify the core functionalities of i3wm, and bundle in the essential features required for a modern and minimal Tiling Window Manager.
+Wmderland aims to simplify the core functionalities of i3wm, and bundle in the essential features required for a modern but minimal Tiling Window Manager.

 Written in C++ using [Xlib](https://en.wikipedia.org/wiki/Xlib).
+This project is still in very early stage of development, so there are lots of bugs.

 ## Build Requirements
 * g++